VladUdri/dissertation/README.md

 6. ”save document”
 7. ”close Microsoft Word”

-The complete list of default available actions is presented in the table from below.
-Important to mention is that the system is able to identify different ways of saying the same spoken command, so, although Table A.1 contains the recommended spoken command, that does not necessarily mean that others will not work (for example, instead of saying ”new command”, the user can also say ”add new commands”, or ”new shortcuts”).
+The complete list of default available actions is presented in the tables from below.
+The first table contains the recommended spoken command, and the apps where they are available.
 If you try to perform an action on an app on which it is not intended to be used, the system will not perform it.
+The second table contains the commands available when dictating.
 | **Action**          | **Application where action is available** |
 |----------------------|-------------------------------------------|
 | open                 | notepad, outlook, word                    |